 The Branch’s Compliance Department will be responsible for implementing compliance related aspects of the RMF and in particular the Compliance Monitoring Program.

-The CCO is envisaged to double hat as CCO and MLRO.
+The CCO (SMF 16 & 17) acts in the capacity of the Branch Compliance Officer and Money Laundering Reporting Officer (“MLRO”).
 The CCO will report to the President and also maintain a functional reporting line to the HO Compliance department.

 The CCO will be a member of the following committees:

+ARCo (Chair);

-ARCoCCo; and
+CCo; and

 ManCo.